blawhtker/Fault-Tolerant-Machine-Guarding-System-RTOS/readme.md

 ensuring the hard real-time deadlines are always met and offloading non-essential features like audio to a separate, non-safety-critical processor.

-## Company Synopsis (Google Gemini used to generate company synopsis)
-Universal Creative is the master planning, design, and engineering division for Universal Destinations & Experiences.
-They are responsible for creating the world's most immersive theme park attractions, from The Wizarding World of Harry Potter™ to the Jurassic World VelociCoaster.
-A real-time operating system (RTOS) is non-negotiable for their rides, as it provides the determinism needed to guarantee rider safety.
-An RTOS ensures that critical events, like an E-Stop, are processed within a fixed, predictable deadline, something a standard OS cannot promise.

 ## Task & Deadline Analysis
 Task                       ISR Name	Period   Deadline	Type	  Consequence of Failure gpio_isr_handler            Aperiodic / ~10µs	     Hard	      Catastrophic.